 3.1.
-Dimensionality reduction results
+Dimensionality reduction and multicollinearity check

-Figure 1 illustrates the F-statistics of 34 features when performing ANOVA.
+Figure 1 illustrates the F-statistics of 34 features after performing ANOVA.
 X14 (debt-to-equity ratio) appears to be the most relevant, and 16 out of 34 features have significantly higher scores compared to the rest.
-We will retain these 16 features and remove the other 18 to proceed with building machine learning model.
+We will retain these 16 features and remove the other 18.